 Table 1.
-PCA summary of actions undertaken to achieve the intent of EA measures and assessment of their effectiveness to date EA1415-01 Report of EA Chapter Reference Text of Measure Party Responsible 2021 Detail on Measure Progress Measure 5-1: Independent Technical Review Panel Chapter 5.
+PCA summary of actions undertaken to achieve the intent of EA measures and assessment of their effectiveness to date EA1415-01 Report of EA Chapter Reference Text of Measure Party Responsible 2022 Detail on Measure Progress Measure 5-1: Independent Technical Review Panel Chapter 5.
 Human Safety 5 -1, Part 1: Introduction In order to prevent significant adverse impacts on people and the environment, CanZinc will establish and fund an independent technical review panel to evaluate and approve the final road design.
 The developer will follow the final recommendations of the review panel with respect to road design.
-CanZinc will develop a term of reference for the panel based on the requirements of CanZinc WL Part E: 6.
+CanZinc will develop a term of reference for the panel based on the requirements of this measure.
+CanZinc WL Part E: 6.
 WL Part E: 7.
 WL Part E: 12.
 LUP Part C: 27.
 LUP Part C: 32.
-Panel is established; Advanced design not yet complete; construction has not yet begun. this measure.
+Panel is established; the Phase 1 Design and Construction Plan is currently being reviewed by the Panel; construction has not yet begun.
 5 -1, Part 2: Panel mandate CanZinc WL Part E: 6.
 WL Part E: 7.
 WL Part E: 12.
 LUP Part C: 27.
 LUP Part C: 32.